Offered Fall and Spring Semesters

 This experience, like all CCS experiences, is subject to political and safety realities at the time of departure.
 CCS options can be physically and emotionally intense and stretching.
 Before enrolling, all participants should consult the disclosures on Physical Hardships of CCS.

 SAU institutional aid (such as academic scholarships) does not apply to the Accès France Semester.
-SAU students can apply for the SOCSOF grant or use their CCS benefit (if eligible).
+SAU students can apply for the SOCSOF grant or use their university discount (if eligible).
 The Gilman Scholarship may also help fund the experience for students who are US citizens and Pell grant recipients.
 Please see the CCS office for program cost details.

 NOTE: Students who are Pell Grant recipients and U.S. citizens may apply for the Gilman Scholarship (up to $5,000).
 Attend a Gilman workshop with the CCS Director to learn how to apply for the scholarship.